clash-verge-rev/clash-verge-rev/CONTRIBUTING.md

 pnpm format
 ```

+### Signing your commit

+Signed commits are required to verify authorship and ensure your contributions can be merged.
+Reference signing-commits [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ### Submitting Your Changes

 1. Fork the repository.

 2. Create a new branch for your feature or bug fix.

-3. Commit your changes with clear messages.
+3. Commit your changes with clear messages and make sure it's signed.

 4. Push your branch and submit a pull request.